Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: A deeper understanding of IW

 We experimentally validated whether DIW works or not.
 The number of training data was 200.
 The number of validation data was only 4: we sampled one random point from each training square and added the center point of each test-only square.
 We can see that DIW performs very well in the first example, better than training from only the validation data; unfortunately, DIW performs very poorly in the second example, even worse than training from only the validation data.

 The observed phenomenon should not be limited to DIW but be common to all IW methods.
 Here, we analyze why this phenomenon does not depend on the loss, the model, or the optimizer.
-As the classifier $\boldf$ can only access the information on $\cS_\tr$ but must predict the class label on the whole $\cS_\te$, we assume that $\boldf$ would transfer its knowledge about $\ptr(\bx,y)$ to $\pte(\bx,y)$ in the simplest manner.
-Furthermore, we simplify $\boldf(\bx)$ into $f(x^{(1)},x^{(2)})$, since it is binary classification where $\bx\in\bR^2$.

-\begin{prop} In the first example, IW is classifier-consistent, while in the second example, IW is classifier-inconsistent. \end{prop} \begin{proof} Without loss of generality, assume that the loss $\ell$ is \emph{classification-calibrated} \citep{bartlett2006convexity}---the popular \emph{cross-entropy loss} is \emph{confidence-calibrated} that is stronger than being classification-calibrated \citep{sugiyama2022machine}.
-Let $(c^{(1)},c^{(2)})$ be the center of $\cS_\te$, and then the four squares are located on the top-left, bottom-left, top-right, and bottom-right of $(c^{(1)},c^{(2)})$.
+\begin{prop} In the first example, IW is classifier-consistent, while in the second example, IW is classifier-inconsistent. \footnote{As the classifier $\boldf$ can only access the information on $\cS_\tr$ but must predict the class label on the whole $\cS_\te$, we assume that $\boldf$ would transfer its knowledge about $\ptr(\bx,y)$ to $\pte(\bx,y)$ in the simplest manner.
+Furthermore, we simplify $\boldf(\bx)$ into $f(x^{(1)},x^{(2)})$, since it is binary classification where $\bx\in\bR^2$.} \end{prop} \begin{proof} Without loss of generality, assume that $\ell$ is \emph{classification-calibrated} \citep{bartlett2006convexity}. \footnote{The cross-entropy loss is \emph{confidence-calibrated} and thus classification-calibrated \citep{sugiyama2022machine}.} Let $(c^{(1)},c^{(2)})$ be the center of $\cS_\te$, and then the four squares are located on the top-left, bottom-left, top-right, and bottom-right of $(c^{(1)},c^{(2)})$.
 For convenience, we abbreviate $f(x^{(1)},x^{(2)})$ for $x^{(1)}>c^{(1)},x^{(2)}>c^{(2)}$ as $f(+,+)$, $f(x^{(1)},x^{(2)})$ for $x^{(1)}>c^{(1)},x^{(2)}<c^{(2)}$ as $f(+,-)$, and so on.

 Consider the first example.
 The minimizer of $R(f)$ can be any \emph{Bayes-optimal classifier}, i.e., any $f$ such that $f(\cdot,+)>0$ and $f(\cdot,-)<0$.
 Next, on the top-left square, we have $\pte(\bx,1)=1/4$, $\pte(\bx,0)=0$, $\ptr(\bx,1)=1/2$, and $\ptr(\bx,0)=0$, and thus $w^*(\bx,y)=1/2$.
 Likewise, on the bottom-left square, we have $w^*(\bx,y)=1/2$.
 As a result, $J(f)=\frac{1}{2}\bE_{\ptr(\bx,y)}[\ell(\boldf(\bx),y)]$, meaning that the minimizer of $J(f)$ can be any Bayes-optimal classifier on $\cS_\tr$, i.e., any $f$ such that $f(-,+)>0$ and $f(-,-)<0$.
 The simplest manner for $f$ to transfer its knowledge from $\ptr$ to $\pte$ is to have a linear decision boundary and extend it to $\cS_\te\setminus\cS_\tr$, so that $f(\cdot,+)>0$ and $f(\cdot,-)<0$ on $\cS_\te$.
 We can see that the set of minimizers is shared and thus IW is classifier-consistent.